geonetwork/doc/source/maintainer-guide/statistics/setup-kibana.rst

 Setup Kibana
 ############

-This section describes how to setup Kibana to be used in GeoNetwork to visualize the search/content statistics:
+This section describes how to setup Kibana to be used in |project_name| to visualize the search/content statistics:

 - Download Kibana from http://www.elastic.co/downloads/past-releases/.
 For Geonetwork 3.8.x version 7.2.x is recommended.

 - Unzip the file, for example to `/opt/kibana`

-- Configure Kibana to use it in GeoNetwork:
+- Configure Kibana to use it in |project_name|:

 .. code-block:: shell